Current Projects

 Dept. of Environmental Sciences / Emory University

 I maintain a working relationship with staff at Emory University and AG Rhodes to digitize a 20-year phenology dataset for American Starvine (Schisandra glabra), an imperiled vine native to the Southeastern US and Hidalgo, Mexico.
-In addition, I have previously mapped known populations at a field site and developed habitat suitability models for a technical report for resource managers.
+As a part of this team, we submitted a technical paper on a propagation protocol that was accepted to Native Plants Journal.